-Millions of cargo containers are used throughout the international supply chain and are used and repurposed many many times after their shipping life has expired.
-Shipping containers for sale has created an auxiliary industry for containers being reutilized typically as storage containers.
-Storage containers for sale throughout the united states and the world.
-Beyond repurposing, it is now possible to recycle almost 99% of most containers to make new steel products.
-The portable storage industry has taken the cargo container and created a streamlined product that end users have embraced as an affordable, viable and environmentally sound method for mobile storage of goods.
+Millions of cargo containers are used throughout the international supply chain and are used and re-purposed many many times after their shipping life has expired.
+Cargo containers have created an auxiliary industry for containers and their uses.
+We’ve seen and created some incredible container modifications using a variety of one-trip and used containers.
+Container Alliance works through a trusted network of companies that work throughout the United States to provide exceptional quality shipping containers for sale or rent, for any purpose or project.
+Beyond re-purposing, it is now possible to recycle almost 99% of most containers to make new steel products.
+The international cargo shipping industry has taken the container and created a streamlined product that end users have embraced as an affordable, viable and environmentally sound method for mobile storage of goods.

 Container Alliance went to the drawing board with a used 40’ shipping container and created corrugated French doors from the containers siding.
-Container Alliance also added two skylights equally placed on the roof to allow natural light into the container.
+Container Alliance also added two skylights equally placed on the roof to allow natural light into the modified shipping container.
 After modifications were finished the container was painted bright white in order to reflect UV rays off the container to keep the interior cooler during daylight hours.
-This container houses all the supplies that need to be kept in a dry and safe place.
-The 40’ Shipping container provides a huge amount of storage space on the nursery grounds in an economical way.
+This converted shipping container houses all the supplies that need to be kept in a dry and safe place.
+This modified shipping container provides a huge amount of storage space on the nursery grounds in an economical way.
 Instead of building something from raw materials, Grandfolia saw value in creating something that is from recycled material that can be moved to another location if necessary.
 Container Alliance modified a steel-shipping container, which is now being used for a different purpose all together.
-In a fraction of the time, Grandfolia has storage solution that is guaranteed to be wind and water tight and secure.
-It is also beneficial in terms of a storage solution because shipping containers are transportable; If Grandfolia ever needs to move the storage container to another location on their property or transport it somewhere else it can be done with ease.
+In a fraction of the time, Grandfolia refurbished a shipping container for an effective storage solution that is guaranteed to be wind and water tight and secure.
+This converted shipping container is also beneficial in terms of a storage solution, because containers are transportable; If Grandfolia ever needs to move the storage container to another location on their property or transport it somewhere else it can be done with ease.

 Grandfolia provides beautiful plants and flowers to local residential and office locations they provide a product and service that must be dependable, as plants tend to diminish if not cared for properly.
 Grandfolia is known for quality products and service and will be providing quality for years to come.
 For more information please visit www.grandfolia.com